 Minimalism might be a word you have heard thrown around when talking about fashion, but in recent decades, minimalism has influenced lifestyles, interiors and attitudes toward consumerism.
-Of course, there have been contributing factors which have popularised the approach, such as economical and political circumstances, but the minimalist mindset has been around for centuries.
-Although some may suggest that the millennial age have become too thrifty with money; prioritising luxuries over necessities, the minimalist approach has been transformed into a trend by such an age, claiming to resurrect bank balances, stressful environments and self-perspectives.
+Of course, there have been contributing factors that have popularised the approach, such as economical and political circumstances, but the minimalist mindset has been around for centuries.
+Although some may suggest that the millennial age has become too thrifty with money; prioritising luxuries over necessities, the minimalist approach has been transformed into a trend by such an age, claiming to resurrect bank balances, stressful environments and self-perspectives.

 To expand on this, Coggles have done their research into the trend, both as it stands and the foundations from which it derived.
 We speak to Coggles’ Luxury Buyer, Jen Hill, on how to achieve that minimalist look in your home and pick out some key homeware pieces to kick start that refreshed feel and look every wanna-be minimalist desires.

 What does being a ‘Minimalist’ mean?